enderNakamoto/green_credits/README.md

 We will go over each of these parts in details for a better understanding.

 ## 1. Car Registration using HCS

 ![alt text](image-1.png)

-For a user to register his/her car to our system, it should already be registered with [SmartCar](https://smartcar.com/).
-Once it is registered there, user is eady to register it with our system.
+To register a vehicle in our system, it must first be registered with SmartCar.
+Once registered there, the user can proceed to register the vehicle with us.

-User registers with VIN, and his Hedera Address (account whwre he has private key access to).
-We decode the VIN, and pass it via VIN verifier script that makes sure that the car in question is indeed an EV car.
+The registration process involves submitting the Vehicle Identification Number (VIN) and the user's Hedera account address (to which they have private key access).
+We decode the VIN and validate it using a VIN verification script to confirm that the vehicle is indeed an electric vehicle (EV).

-> Note: for now we are only allowing Tesla Users to register, but later, we will allow all EV cars to register
+Note: Currently, we are only allowing Tesla vehicles to register in our system, but we plan to expand support to all EVs in the future.

-A vehicle identification number (VIN) is a unique 17-character code that identifies a specific vehicle.
-The VIN digits 1-3 is World Manufacturing Identifier, and we check for the following Tesla WMI identifiers:
+A VIN is a unique 17-character code that identifies a specific vehicle.
+For Tesla vehicles, we check the World Manufacturer Identifier (WMI), which corresponds to the first three digits of the VIN.
+Supported Tesla WMI codes include:

-* 5YJ = Fremont, California (now designated for Model S & Model 3 from 2022+)
+5YJ: Fremont, California (Model S & Model 3 from 2022 onward)
-* 7SA = Fremont, California (now designated for Model X & Model Y from 2022+)
+7SA: Fremont, California (Model X & Model Y from 2022 onward)
-* LRW = China
+LRW: China
-* XP7 = Germany
+XP7: Germany
-* SFZ = UK (Roadster 1)
+SFZ: United Kingdom (Roadster 1)

-We will be adding other manufacturers in the future, we only support Tesla in our Proof of Concept.

-The VIN verification results are recorded as auditable logs of immutable and timestamped events using the Hedera Consensus Service (HCS).
+We record the VIN verification results using the Hedera Consensus Service (HCS), which provides auditable logs of immutable and timestamped events.

-We create a HCS topic and publish the verification data, which is then consumed by a bot using mirror node API and fed into smart contract.
+For each verification, we create an HCS topic and publish the verification data.
+This data is then processed by a bot using the Hedera mirror node API and passed to the associated smart contract.

-We will also store this in a DB for our webapp, however we have implemented that yet.
+To support our web application, we also plan to store this information in a database.
+However, this feature is not yet implemented in the current Proof of Concept.

 ## 2. Odometer Syncing (Oracles and TEEs)

 ![alt text](image-2.png)

 ## 3. Hedera Smart Contracts